Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

 # **DownloadTwingraph**
 > System.IO.Stream DownloadTwingraph (string organizationId, string hash)

-Download a graph compressed in a zip file
+Download a graph as a zip file

-Download a graph compressed in a zip file
+Download the compressed graph reference by the hash in a zip file

 ### Example
 ```csharp